Raigyo/unity-3d-game-forest/Readme.md

 It's also in that script that the sound is played.

+#### 3.2.4 Script: ScoreAndTimeController.cs

-**Script: ScoreAndTimeController.cs - //ScoreAndTimeController : counter and score management / detect if lost or win**
+//ScoreAndTimeController : counter and score management / detect if lost or win**

 Coundown that converts deltaTime in minutes / seconds.
 Delta time can be specified in the inspector.